 - Select a random paragraph from a newspaper or magazine

 You can download a list of Story Prompts here !

 Help you children see how much fun they can have with words.
 Use word play to enrich their vocabulary and help them be more creative with their written content.
 Board games (such as Scrabble, Articulate and Boggle) and educational apps (Wordscapes, Word Connect, and Words With Friends) are great for this.
 If you want to go old school, why not simply opt for picking a word of the day from the dictionary – and seeing how many times you can use that word during the course of your day?

 If you want to encourage children to write creatively, encourage regular reading.
 It will always help a child strengthen their writing skills, especially if you encourage them to talk about the books they’ve read.
 Take a look at our blog entitled ‘How to read with your child’, as it will give you some ideas for questions to ask to help your child think more deeply about what they’re reading.

-Enrol your child on our Creative Writing course!
+Enrol your child on the Story Writing Course!

 CLICK THE BUTTON BELOW FOR MORE DETAILS!